marxin/texi2rst-generated/sphinx/share/md.rst

     Any operand whatsoever is allowed.

-  .. index:: 0 in constraint

-  .. index:: digits in constraint
+  .. index:: 0 in constraint, digits in constraint

 :samp:`{0}, {1}, {2}, ... {9}`
   An operand that matches the specified operand number is allowed.
 If a